There were two grant cycles in 2019 with awards of up to $2,500 each. LANL Foundation will announce a new grantmaking process in January 2020.

 Community Outreach Grants meet our mission and vision of innovative programming, collaboration, and advocacy for lifelong learning.
-Community Outreach Grants are not required to solely support K-12 public education - Early Childhood, adult learning, basic needs initiatives or community events are a few areas that fall under this category.
+Community Outreach Grants are not required to solely support K-12 public education.
+Early Childhood, adult learning, basic needs initiatives or community events are a few areas that fall under this category.

 The LANL Foundation’s Community Outreach Grants are open to schools, nonprofit New Mexico educational institutions, IRS-qualified 501(c)(3) organizations, government agencies, and Pueblo/Tribal communities serving Los Alamos, Mora, Rio Arriba, San Miguel, Sandoval, Santa Fe, and Taos counties.

-Small Grants of up to $2500 are awarded twice annually.
 Recipients have one full year to spend the grant money.
 Each program may receive only one grant per year.

 - 501(c)(3) charitable organizations not registered with the Registry of Charitable Organizations under the Office of the New Mexico Attorney as required by the New Mexico Charitable Solicitations Act

 - Individuals or fraternal, veteran, labor or athletic organizations serving a limited constituency

 - Political or lobbying organizations, or those supporting the candidacy of particular individuals

 - Organizations whose activities are mainly international, requests for international travel

 - Awardees of prior LANL Foundation grants that did not meet all of the reporting deadlines or other requirements of the funding agreement